gnames/gnames/README.md

     many tutorials and resources for Linux-based operating systems that can help.

-    PostgreSQL database has to have `C` or `C.UTF-8` collation.
-This dependency on collation will be removed in the future.

     Create a database named `gnames`.
 Download the [gnames database dump][gnames dbdump].
 Restore the database with: